-The EXAFS Spectroscopy Laboratory is one of the world's leading groups in the development and use of advanced methodology for the analysis of X-ray absorption spectra, including advanced approaches based on the regularization technique and atomistic simulations such as molecular dynamics and the reverse Monte Carlo (RMC) modelling.
-The Laboratory has world-level competence in the use of synchrotron radiation X-ray absorption spectroscopy (XAS) - an analytical tool to study the local atomic and electronic structure of materials.
+The EXAFS Spectroscopy Laboratory is one of the world's leading groups in the development and use of the advanced methodology for the analysis of X-ray absorption spectra, including advanced approaches based on the regularization technique and atomistic simulations such as molecular dynamics and reverse Monte Carlo (RMC) modelling.
+The Laboratory has world-level competence in an analytical tool such as X-ray absorption spectroscopy (XAS) using synchrotron radiation.
 The XAS technique already finds a wide range of applications in different areas of research, helping researchers all around the world to solve challenging fundamental and applied problems.